Cuyamaca Rancho State Park General Plan

 The combined Preliminary General Plan/Draft EIR will be made available for a 45-day public comment period once they are completed (most likely Spring 2014).
 Please check back to this webpage for updated information.

-SAVE THE DATE: 2nd Public Meeting - The second Public Meeting will be held May 23, 2013 from 6:00 PM to 8:00 PM at the Marriott San Diego Mission Valley, “Cabrillo” Room, 8757 Rio San Diego Drive, San Diego, CA 92108.
-Parking onsite is $8.
-Everyone with an interest in Cuyamaca Rancho State Park is invited to attend.
-State Parks staff will update you on the General Plan process, describe alternative plan proposals, as well as take your input.
-Check back to this page for pre-meeting handouts and materials.
+2nd Public Meeting - The second Public Meeting was held May 23, 2013 from 6:00 PM to 8:00 PM at the Marriott San Diego Mission Valley, "Cabrillo" Room, 8757 Rio San Diego Drive, San Diego, CA 92108.
+See "Maps and Documents" section below to download maps, documents, and presentations from the second public meeting.

 Initial Public Outreach Summary: A document summarizing the public input received from the first public meeting and on-line visitor survey can be found in the "Maps and Documents" section below.
 Check this out for a good introduction to the General Plan public outreach process, summary of public responses and issue themes, planning process hierarchy, as well as other useful information.